Layr-Labs/eigenda/README.md

 Otherwise E2E tests (`test/e2e_test.go`) exists which asserts that a commitment can be generated when inserting some arbitrary data to the server and can be read using the commitment for a key lookup via the client.
 These can be ran via `make e2e-test`.
 Please **note** that this test uses the EigenDA Holesky network which is subject to rate-limiting and slow confirmation times *(i.e, >10 minutes per blob confirmation)*.
 Please advise EigenDA's [inabox](https://github.com/Layr-Labs/eigenda/tree/master/inabox#readme) if you'd like to spin-up a local DA network for quicker iteration testing.

-## Generating SRS
+## Downloading SRS
 KZG commitment verification requires constructing the SRS string from the proper trusted setup values (g1, g2, g2.power_of_tau).
-These values can be generated locally using the [srs_setup](https://github.com/Layr-Labs/eigenda-operator-setup/blob/master/srs_setup.sh) script in the operator setup repo.
+These values can be downloaded locally using the [srs_setup](https://github.com/Layr-Labs/eigenda-operator-setup/blob/master/srs_setup.sh) script in the operator setup repo.

 ## Resources